elix/elix/mixins/docs/ClickSelectionMixin.md

 <a name="module_ClickSelectionMixin"></a>

 ## ClickSelectionMixin ⇒ <code>Class</code>
-Mixin which maps a click (actually, a mousedown) to a selection.
+Mixin which maps a click (actually, a mousedown) to an item selection.

-This simple mixin is useful in list box-like elements, where a click on a list item implicitly selects it.
+This simple mixin is useful in list-like elements like [ListBox](ListBox), where a click on a list item implicitly selects it.

 The standard use for this mixin is in list-like elements.
 Native list boxes don't appear to be consistent with regard to whether they select